omerxx/mac-workspace/README.md

 # Mac Workspace

-### A curated list of OSX tools and workspace setups which I find useful and use on my own machine
+### A curated list of ~OSx~ MacOS tools and workspace setups which I find useful and use on my own machine

 ![Workspace](img/workspace1.png)